CodeChamp-SS/CodeChamp-SS/README.md

 ## I'm a Developer, and a Competitive Programmer !!

-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning Advanced DSA, iOS and Web Development
-- 🥅 2021 Goals: Contribute more to Open Source projects and become Master on Codeforces 🤣
+- 🥅 2022 Goals: Contribute more to Open Source projects and become Master on Codeforces
 - 😄 Pronouns: He / Him
 - ⚡ Fun fact: I love to do Competitve Programming and play Football, Guitar